GPAlzate/gRPC-gateway-vs-Envoy/README.md

 <a name="recruiter.CompanyRequest"></a>

 ### CompanyRequest
-A request made by a client, specifiying id of a student. `changeDorm` and `new` are set when updating a student.
+A request made by a client who specifies a unique company code.
+Fields 2-4 are set when updating a company&#39;s details.

 | Field | Type | Label | Description |